presentium/api/README.md

 To help with creating changelog files, a unit test `DDLGeneratorTest` should be run once.
 It will generate the DDL in `sql/ddl/create.sql`, which can be used as a reference for the new changelog file (for example by using diffs).

+#### Testing secured endpoints

+In theory, all endpoints should require authentication, but the access level can be changed depending on if it is reserved for teachers or teacher and students.
+To test these endpoints, you can use the `@WithMockAuthenticatedUser` annotation and sub-annotations, like `@WithMockTeacherUser`, `@WithMockStudentUser`, or `@WithMockAdminUser`.

 ## Continuous Delivery